tankf33der/nss-blake2/README.md

 FAILED
 ======
-Impossible to use, not for human, go away.
+Impossible to use library, not for human, go away.